mobotsar/stratagem/meta/design_notes.md

 ~~Alternatively, I could modify the either the input or the output of `m` to be whitespace insensitive where appropriate.
 This definitely _is_ possible, but could potentially be a little more work (especially in the testing department).
 All the same, because this is the approach that I favor at the moment, since I know I can do it.
 Modification of the precedence grammar is probably easier than futzing about with a generated cfg.
 You still can't define the standary lambda syntax as a distfix grammar, but this gets you closer.~~

-Upon further consideration, this whole "sensitive sensitivy" thing was a janky idea, and I can't be arsed to make it work anyway.
+Upon further consideration, this whole "sensitive sensitivy" thing was a truly terrible idea, and I can't be arsed to make it work anyway.

 ### A quick note